liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 workload from you.
 This in turn pushes more and more people to retreat into the communication black hole.

-### Fix real problems

 > If your reason for working remotely is that you can't focus in the office then your office setup is wrong and your communication patterns in the team are broken.
 (**me**)

-Escaping into remote work is not going to solve your problems if your communication patterns are broken.

 ### Learning from others

 Having worked at a remote-only company before, I knew how effective remote work could be.
-I decided to use this experience to improve how remote work looks like at Liefery.
+I decided to use this experience to improve how we work remotely at Liefery.

 I started by gathering my thoughts and writing them down.
 This resulted in a [blog post on my personal blog - "Make your meetings more async"](https://blog.sundaycoding.com/blog/2017/08/27/make-your-meetings-more-async/).